jamesmoore/chatgpt-export/README.md

 This tool enables you to extract and reformat your conversations from the official ChatGPT export ZIP file.
 You can export your data via [ChatGPT settings - https://chatgpt.com/#settings/DataControls](https://chatgpt.com/#settings/DataControls).

 ## Use cases
-* **Create a readable archive** – Convert your ChatGPT conversations into clean Markdown or HTML files that can be opened offline, shared, or backed up.
+* **Create a readable archive** - Convert your ChatGPT conversations into clean Markdown or HTML files that can be read offline, shared, or backed up.
-* **Selective cleanup** – Keep a local copy of the chats you want to delete from the web interface, preserving only the chats you need.
+* **Selective cleanup** - Keep a local copy of the chats you want to delete from the web interface, preserving only the chats you need.
-* **Knowledge‑base ingestion** – Import your conversations into a wiki, personal knowledge base, or documentation system with minimal effort.
+* **Knowledge‑base ingestion** - Import your conversations into a wiki, knowledge base, or documentation system with minimal effort.
-* **Account migration** – Export all conversations before closing your ChatGPT account, so you retain a viewable copy of your data in case you need it later.
+* **Account migration** - Export all conversations before closing your ChatGPT account, so you retain a viewable copy of your data in case you need it later.

 ## Features
 * Convert ChatGPT exports into smaller, viewable: